Karagul/FXCM-Trading/README.md

 # FXCM-Trading

-Risk management and stress testing for trading.
+Python implementation for risk management and stress testing.